Lulu (1917 film)

 Lulu is a 1917 German silent film directed by Alexander Antalffy and starring Erna Morena, Adolf Klein and Harry Liedtke.
+The film was considered "highly provocative" on its release.

 The film's art direction was by Kurt Richter.

 Plot

 The circus dancer Lulu is a thoroughly liberal being.
 Although she loves her former savior, the clown Alfredo, she begins a relationship with the noble Henri von Reithofen.
 Henri kills himself, ruined by the horrendous expenses for Lulu.